Computer & Communication Industry Association

 Supreme Court Issues Ruling in CCIA, NetChoice Challenge to Florida, Texas Social Media Laws

 Washington – The Supreme Court has ruled 6-3 that the First Amendment prohibits Florida and Texas from dictating what social media applications and websites may display.
 In CCIA’s joint challenge to two Florida and Texas social media statutes, several lower courts found that these statutes likely violate the First Amendment.
-The Supreme Court confirmed that online speech, including editorial decisions about online speech, deserve First Amendment protection.
+The Supreme Court confirmed that online speech, including editorial decisions about online speech, deserves First Amendment protection.

 In a complex series of opinions that were unanimous in the outcome, but divided 6-3 in their reasoning, the Court sent the cases back to lower courts, making clear that a State may not interfere with private actors’ speech.